In this article, I provide some suggestions on how there could be improvements to marketing sherry.

 Tradition with a futureSuggested strapline

-THE PERFECT APERITIF
+SHERRY — THE PERFECT APERITIF

 The marketing strategy must focus on younger consumers, but must also rely on the heritage of the product.
 Sherry has an appealing history with the romance of the Solera system and that gives much to work with.
 The slogan “Tradition with a future” aims to use the historical foundation but also emphasise that sherry will be something to enjoy for many years to come.

 They could try the various types to see if they prefer dryer styles like fino which have been biologically aged or sweeter styles such as pale cream.
 There is also the probability that almost everyone could find a style of sherry that they like because of the huge variation between the styles.

-Place — since the target group is younger — in the marketing demographic “Millennial Treaters” — it is inevitable that social media must play a prominent role.
-The poster above could feature on bus stop billboards initially, but must be tested for efficiency of spend against social media.
+The target group is younger consumers.
+The marketing demographic name for them is “Millennial Treaters.”
+So it is inevitable that social media must play a prominent role.
+Posters are best placed on bus stop billboards initially.
+They must be tested for efficiency of spend against social media.
 The initial aim of the campaign is to drive traffic to sherry.com so it is essential that there is a great deal of engaging and valuable content there.

 It will be valuable if the same promotions can be available across a wide selection of producers on the same discount basis, but this may be difficult to negotiate.

 Sherry Marketing Through Buy-in

 Given the essentially Spanish and indeed regional Spanish nature of the product, it will be useful to promote travel to the region.
 This can also form the basis of useful promotional spend.
 The website can run competitions, perhaps on the basis of sherry quizzes or just on the basis of luck, where the prizes will be trips to Jerez including tours of bodegas.
 Rare bottles make attractive prizes.